Malaysian Current Law Journal (MCLJ) Publications

 This is a database of forms taken from the Schedules of Principal Acts, Rules and Regulations, that can be browsed or searched by subscribers.
 The forms are available as editable files using a word processing program.

 This is a searchable and browseable database of articles as appearing in MCLJ publications and the LNS article series.
 The articles are arranged by year, title, subject, and author.
-The articles are of a high quality on contemporary legal topics.
+The articles are on a variety of contemporary legal topics.

 Practice Notes/ Directions